Andy8131/cse15l-lab-reports/lab-report-5-week-10.md

 ![Image](codeblock15l.PNG)

-A potential fix is to have a check, using substring, to see if the distance between openParen and nextCloseBracket is -1.
+A potential fix is to have a check to see if the distance between openParen and nextCloseBracket is -1.
 This can be done after trimming the space between them, since just having spaces can still be a valid link.
+After trimming the spaces, the index of the close bracket can subtract the index of the open bracket, and see if it is only a distance of 1 apart.